weaveworks-experiments/wlw/README.md

-# prom-demo
+# who lives where?

-Insanely simple prometheus demo app
+A simple app which shows which members of the Weaveworks DX team live where.

+Instrumented with Prometheus.